Cardiology Nurse Practitioner Fellowship (Arizona)

 Mayo Clinic has two campuses in Arizona.
 On the Mayo Clinic campus in Phoenix is the state-of-the-art Mayo Clinic Hospital, the first hospital entirely designed and built by Mayo Clinic.
 It has been recognized several times by Phoenix magazine as the "Best Hospital in Phoenix."

-In 2014, Mayo Clinic's campus in Arizona was ranked No. 1 in Arizona and the Phoenix area on U.S. News & World Report's Best Hospitals list.
+In 2015, Mayo Clinic's campuses in Arizona took top honors, ranking No. 1 in Arizona and the Phoenix area on U.S. News & World Report's Best Hospitals list.

 The campus also includes a state-of-the-art education and conference center, which has a 330-seat auditorium and adjacent meeting rooms.
 The facility serves all types of learners engaging in lifelong learning.